chocolatetoothpaste/camino/README.md

 **options**
 type: object

-context (string) parameter is how you distinguish what type of request is being made.
+method (string) parameter is how you distinguish what type of request is being made.
 On the server, this is typically the request method.
-In the browser, who knows?
-Maybe we'll figure something out one day...
+In the browser, whatever you want, really...

-If you don't pass in a context, your code will always execute if a request matches a route. responder (function) is a custom responder to use in place of the default (if there is one) for a single route
+If you don't pass in a method, your code will always execute if a request matches a route. responder (function) is a custom responder to use in place of the default (if there is one) for a single route

 **callback**